WebAssembly/binaryen/README.md

     little different.
 In particular, when we emit a `br_if` whose type is more refined in Binaryen IR then we emit a cast right after it, so that the output has the right type in the wasm spec.
 That may cause a few bytes of extra size in rare cases.
-Binaryen will skip such trivial casts when it loads such code, which means that repeated roundtripping will at least not keep adding to the size.
 (Interactions between this and tuples can lead to larger code size increases, that is, `br_if`s that send multiple values are best avoided.)